EnvoyX/react-js/scrimba/static-pages-react/src/Pop Quiz.md

    _Imperative_ means we need to give specific step-by-step instructions on how to accomplish a task.
-   _Declarative_ means we can write our code to simply "describe" _what_ should show up on the page and allow the rool (React, e.g.) to handle the details on _how_ to put those things on the page.
+   _Declarative_ means we can write our code to simply "describe" _what_ should show up on the page and allow the tool (React, e.g.) to handle the details on _how_ to put those things on the page.

 5. What does it mean for something to be "composable"?